Holonium01/Notif/README.md

 This contains the main function of the app that interacts with the DB.

 ## helpers
-This contains the util functions that are iften used in the app
+This contains the util functions that are often used in the app